omni/tokenbridge/oracle/README.md

    }
    ```

-## Install and configure the Oracle
+## Install and configure the oracle

 1. [Initialize](../README.md#initializing-the-monorepository) the monorepository.